 Filter servicing should only be performed when the CDM indicates "ENGINE AIR FILTER" or, at the specified interval.
 Refer to Section 7.13 MAINTENANCE SCHEDULE.

-7.8.5.1 Air Filter Servicing a.
-Open engine compartment hood to "highest position".
-See Section 7.4 ENGINE COMPARTMENT HOOD.
+7.8.5.1 Air Filter Servicing

-Stop engine, and remove key from ignition before leaving Operator's seat for any reason.
+Stop engine and remove key from ignition before leaving operator's seat for any reason.
 A child or even a pet could engage an idling machine.